VA Loan Guide: Eligibility, Best Lenders and How to Apply

 You may not meet the 36-month VA break-even requirement for refinances.

-• If you remain in the home for the life of the loan, you’ll maximize your lifetime interest savings thanks to the lower interest rate.
+2. You plan to remain in the home for the life of the loan.
+This maximizes your lifetime interest savings, thanks to the lower mortgage interest rate.

-• The money you save each month can be applied to other savings goals, such as retirement savings, kids’ college tuition and vacation funds.
+3. You can apply the money you’ll save to other financial goals, such as retirement savings, kids’ college tuition or vacation funds.

-Of course, purchasing VA loan points may not be right for everyone.
-In that case, there are other ways to save on your VA loan.
-These include:
+Purchasing VA loan points may not be right for everyone.
+In that case, there are other ways to save on your VA loan, including: